malvasochiara/signal-noise-simulator/README.md

 # signal-noise-simulator

-This repository contains a Python-based implementation for generating sinusoidal signals.
+This repository contains a Python-based implementation for generating periodic signals.

 ## Installation